coblr/ngSublimeSnippets/README.md

 A useful little collection of code snippets for Sublime Text 3, including a corresponding starter spec.

+If you're going old school, use the [ES5](https://github.com/coblr/ngSublimeSnippets/tree/master/ES5) snippets.

+If you're transpiling with a transpiler like Babel, you can use the [ES6](https://github.com/coblr/ngSublimeSnippets/tree/master/ES6) snippets for consistent ES6 code (i.e. not sprinkled with `function()`).

 ### Installation

  1. Clone Fork or Download this repo.